Tensor network study of the $m=1/2$ magnetization plateau in the Shastry-Sutherland model at finite temperature: General scaling theory

-Here $T_c,a,b,c$ are the fitting parameters that do not depend on the bond dimension, and $\xi_D$ is $D$-dependent.
-Notice that it is not possible to fit the actual values of $\xi_D$ but only the ratios $\xi_{D+1}/\xi_D$.
+Here $T_c$, $a$, $b$, and $c$ are the fitting parameters that do not depend on the bond dimension, and $\xi_D$ is $D$ dependent.
+Note that it is not possible to fit the actual values of $\xi_D$ but only the ratios $\xi_{D+1}/\xi_D$.

 Assuming the 2D Ising universality class, the best fit to all the data for $D=7,8,9$ is shown in Fig.~\ref{fig:Tast_univ}.
 It yields the critical temperature \be T_c=0.043(2), \ee with the error bar corresponding to a $68\%$ confidence interval.
 We note that the upper error bar of $\xi_{D=9}/\xi_{D=7}$ extends to infinity.
 This is a consequence of $(1-c\nu)/\tilde\beta\delta=0.09(2)$ being close to zero which makes the last term in \eqref{Tastscalunif2} rather insensitive to $h_s$.
 For $1-c\nu=0$ it would be impossible to fit $T_c$.
-This explains its relatively large error bar, in spite of the high quality of the fit in Fig.~\ref{fig:Tast_univ}.
+This explains its relatively large error bar, despite the high quality of the fit in Fig.~\ref{fig:Tast_univ}.
 Still, the relative error on $T_c$ is only $5\%$, which is a considerably high accuracy given the fact that the error includes both finite bias and finite bond dimension effects in a systematic way.